MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 # Getting data

+Power Query can connect to many different data sources so you can work with the data you need.
+This article walks you through the steps for bringing in data into Power Query.

 When connecting to a data source with Power Query, the process will follow a set of steps or stages before landing the data at a destination, whether the destination is a table or the Power Query Editor window.
 This article describes the set of steps or stages to better understand how things work with Power Query.

 >[!Note]